Adamcake/Bolt/README.md

 Place your entire CEF binary distribution folder inside the `cef` directory with the name "dist", or create a symbolic link with the same effect.

-If building on Linux, install the following dependencies:
+You will need **GTK3 development libraries** and cmake's **pkg-config** installed.
+If building on Linux, the following are also required:
 - X11 development libraries (`libX11-devel` or `libx11-dev` on most package managers)
 - xcb development libraries (`libxcb-devel` or `libxcb1-dev` on most package managers)
 - libarchive development libraries (`libarchive-devel` or `libarchive-dev` on most package managers)